polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-workers.md

 still has several flaws with respect to security, scalability, and infrastructure efficiency.

 To make the off-chain data integration secure and more efficient, Substrate provides off-chain workers.
-The off-chain worker subsystem (OCWs) allows execution of long-running and possibly non- deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) that could otherwise require longer than the block execution time.
+The off-chain worker (OCW) subsystem allows execution of long-running and possibly non- deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) that could otherwise require longer than the block execution time.